Gracias! We are grateful for your support of the 2026 Farmworkers Tribunal

 From our partners at the Food Chain Workers Alliance:

-“People’s Tribunals People’s tribunal are forums of justice set up by social justice movements, communities and organizations that bring attention to the truths that our judicial and political forums either cannot engage with or choose not to.
+“People’s Tribunals are forums of justice set up by social justice movements, communities and organizations that bring attention to the truths that our judicial and political forums either cannot engage with or choose not to.
 There is a long history of people’s tribunals used by movements across the world to expose systems of oppression while building accountability.
 Although People’s Tribunals have no legal authority beyond the integrity and respect generated from the process and participants, they are set up to shed light and amplify humanrights violations and a vision for addressing those violations.”

 Learn more about Tribunal processes and outcomes by reading about the Bi-National People’s Tribunal on the Struggles of Farmworkers in North America.